-COMPETENCE 1: Ability to Safety Perform and Monitor all Cargo Operations
+COMPETENCE 1: Ability to safety perform and monitor all cargo operations

-1. Knowledge of Oil Tanker design, systems and equipment
+1. Knowledge of chemical tanker designs, systems and equipment

 1.1 General arrangement and construction

 Tankers have been one of the oldest types of merchant ships; the need for these vessels arising due to heterogeneous distribution of natural oil reserves and liquid chemicals around the globe.
 The most common types of tankers operating at sea are oil tankers.
 While it may seem that oil tankers generally carry oil, the fact has quite more to it, if understood in detail.
 Which brings us to the need to understand that since there are different grades of oil (depending on the levels of purification), oil tankers have been designed separately and specifically to carry different oil types.